photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 #### Does my device meet the system requirements? ####

-Visit the [Synology Knowledge Base](https://kb.synology.com/en-us/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have) to learn what kind of CPU and how much memory your device has.
+Visit the [Synology Knowledge Base](https://kb.synology.com/en-us/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have) to learn what [kind of CPU](../performance.md#server-cpu) and how much memory your device has.
-We [recommend](../index.md#system-requirements) hosting PhotoPrism on a server with **at least 2 cores** and **4 GB of memory**.
-Also verify it has at least 4 GB of swap configured, so that indexing doesn't cause restarts when there are memory usage spikes.
+We [recommend](../index.md#system-requirements) a 64-bit processor with **at least 2 cores** and **4 GB of memory**.
+While PhotoPrism has been reported to work on devices with 2 GB of memory, we won't take responsibility for instability or performance issues.

-You have to resort to [alternative Docker images](../raspberry-pi.md#older-armv7-based-devices) to run PhotoPrism and MariaDB on ARMv7-based devices like the Synology DS218j.
+You will have to resort to [32-bit Docker images](../raspberry-pi.md#older-armv7-based-devices) to run PhotoPrism and MariaDB on ARMv7-based entry-level devices like the Synology DS218j.

 !!! note ""
-    Indexing large photo and video collections significantly benefits from [local SSD storage](../performance.md#storage) instead of traditional hard drives commonly used in entry-level NAS devices.
+    Indexing large photo and video collections significantly benefits from [local SSD storage](../performance.md#storage) instead of traditional hard drives commonly used in NAS devices.
 Especially the conversion of RAW images and the transcoding of videos are very demanding.

 !!! info ""
-    While PhotoPrism has been reported to work on devices with 2 GB of memory, we won't take responsibility for instability or performance issues.

     If you're running out of memory - or other system resources - while indexing, try reducing the [number of workers](https://docs.photoprism.app/getting-started/config-options/) by setting
     `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml` (depending on the performance of the server).